xcp-ng/xcp-ng-org/docs/project/mirrors.md

 rsync -rlptv --delete-delay updates.xcp-ng.org::repo/ /local/path/to/mirror
 ```

-Note: rsync access will be unlocked for your host after your application, see below.
+Note: if you sync from our main mirror, rsync access will be unlocked for your host after your application.
+See below.

 ### Extra steps for mirrors using Let's Encrypt certificates